 In order to better keep track of the constantly changing download URLs of the various satellite data referenced in this blog, this page has been created to host the most recent known working server locations.

-NOAA GOES SERIES
+NOAA GOES-R SERIES

 For full-disk images in pseudo-true color, these are the two most useful products: